152334H/152334H.github.io/content/posts/non-determinism-in-gpt-4/index.md

 ### Yes, I'm sure
 The number of unique completions from GPT-4 is **ridiculously** high -- practically *always* non-deterministic with longer outputs.
 This almost certainly confirms that something is up with GPT-4.

 Additionally, all other models that do not collapse into a repetitive useless loop experience some degree of non-determinism as well.
 This lines up with the public claim that unreliable GPU calculations are responsible for some degree of randomness.
+However,

-However, I'm still partially confused by the gradual increase in randomness from text-davinci-001 up to gpt-3.5-turbo.
+1. I'm still partially confused by the gradual increase in randomness from text-davinci-001 up to gpt-3.5-turbo.
 I don't have a neat explanation for why 003 is reliably more random than 001, or turbo more so than 003.
 Although I expect only the chat models to be MoE models, and not any of the 3.5 completion models, I don't feel confident based on the current evidence available.
+2. This is only evidence that *something* is causing GPT-4 to be much, much more non-deterministic than other models.
+Maybe I'm still completely wrong about the MoE part.
+Maybe it's just because of parameter count. (but then -- why would Turbo be more unpredictable than davinci?
+Turbo's faster; if you assumed the same architecture, Turbo ought to be smaller)

 ## Implications